The Motor Control Research Lab

-Our research participants include healthy adults of all ages, people with multiple sclerosis, people with Parkinson’s Disease, stoke survivors, people with chronic kidney disease, and people with various spinal cord injuries.
+Our research participants include healthy adults of all ages, people with Multiple Sclerosis, people with Parkinson’s Disease, stroke survivors, people with chronic kidney disease, and people with various spinal cord injuries.

 The MCRL constantly researches how people’s everyday lives are affected by age and impairments.
 Because of this, we are always in need of huge variety of willing participants ranging in age from 18-75 years.

 If you are interested in being a participant, you have several options.

 - You can fill out the form to the left